Lightstreamer/Lightstreamer-example-MarketDepth-client-javascript/README.md

 The demo includes the following client-side functionalities:
 * A [Subscription](https://lightstreamer.com/api/ls-web-client/latest/Subscription.html) containing 1 item, subscribed to in `MERGE` mode feeding a [StaticGrid](https://lightstreamer.com/api/ls-web-client/latest/StaticGrid.html) (showing summary data for the stock).
 * Two [Subscription](https://lightstreamer.com/api/ls-web-client/latest/Subscription.html)s containing 1 item each, subscribed to in `COMMAND` mode feeding two [DynaGrid](https://lightstreamer.com/api/ls-web-client/latest/DynaGrid.html)s (showing the bid and ask lists).
 * The orders are sent to the adapter through the Lightstreamer Server using the [LightstreamerClient.sendMessage](https://lightstreamer.com/api/ls-web-client/latest/LightstreamerClient.html#sendMessage) utility.
+A confirmation response is received from the Metadata Adapter.

 ## Install